 ITT Lecture Pardee Lowe, Jr.

-Dr. Pardee Lowe, Jr. (US Interagency Roundtable) zum Thema “The ILR Scale – a Half-Century of Insights”
+We were very honored to welcome Dr. Pardee Lowe, Jr. (US Interagency Roundtable), who gave a talk entitled “The ILR Scale – a Half-Century of Insights”.

 What happens when a unique situation arises and a truly new testing system must be created?
 This presentation looks at the requirements that occasioned the devising of the US Government’s Interagency Language (ILR) Scale in the mid-1950s and how it has fared ever since.
 Initially, outsiders questioned its feasibility and effectiveness.
 The presenter, who wrote the first full scale Oral Proficiency Interview (OPI) manual and co-authored the handbook on text evaluation according to the ILR scale, has at various times sat, been chair or co-chair of most of the ILR committees, as well as been a member of the committees that revise the extant ILR Language Skill Level Descriptions and help on those that have created the newest ones.
 He has trained both the initial generation of OPI testers and trainers at the Defense Language Institute’s Foreign Language Center (Monterey, CA) as well as the initial generation of OPI testers and trainers at American Council for teaching Foreign Language.
 Moreover, he trained both these groups in text evaluation.
 In this presentation he delves into the “hows” and “whys” of the ILR scale’s working and shares both some of its quirks and some of the ways in which it has proved revolutionary, seminal, and transformative!